Arrest and assassination of Ngo Dinh Diem: Background

 Diệm kept the control of the nation firmly within the hands of his brothers and their in-laws and promotions in the ARVN were given on the basis of religion and loyalty rather than merit.
 Two unsuccessful attempts had been made to depose Diệm.
 In 1960 the uprising of the paratroopers was suppressed.
 Diem was trapped in his palace, but he managed to buy time with promises of negotiations and concessions until two ARVN divisions arrived in the capital and put down the rebellion.
-In 1962 two pilots of the Republic of Vietnam Air Force dropped bombs on the presidential palace, but Diem was not injured in the explosions.
+In 1962 two Republic of Vietnam Air Force pilots bombed the presidential palace, but Diem was not injured.
 South Vietnam's Buddhist majority had long been discontented with Diệm's strong favoritism towards Catholics.
 Public servants and army officers had long been promoted on the basis of religious preference, and government contracts, US economic assistance, business favors and tax concessions were preferentially given to Catholics.
 The Catholic Church was the largest landowner in the country, and its holdings were exempt from land reform.
 In the countryside, Catholics were de facto exempt from performing corvée labour.
 Discontent with Diệm and Nhu exploded into mass protest during the summer of 1963 when nine Buddhists died at the hand of Diệm's army and police on Vesak, the birthday of Gautama Buddha.

 In May 1963, a law against the flying of religious flags was selectively invoked; the Buddhist flag was banned from display on Vesak while the Vatican flag was displayed to celebrate the anniversary of the consecration of Archbishop Pierre Martin Ngô Đình Thục, Diệm's elder brother.
 The Buddhists defied the ban and a protest was ended when government forces opened fire.
 With Diệm remaining intransigent in the face of escalating Buddhist demands for religious equality, sections of society began calling for his removal from power.
 The key turning point came shortly after midnight on 21 August, when Nhu's Special Forces raided and vandalised Buddhist pagodas across the country, arresting thousands of monks and causing a death toll estimated to be in the hundreds.
 Numerous coup plans had been explored by the army before, but the plotters intensified their activities with increased confidence after the administration of US President John F. Kennedy authorised the US embassy to explore the possibility of a leadership change.